Skip to main content

 Concrete TypeLayers EquivalentNotes

-Communicationpub.layers.expression (record)Direct mapping.
+Communicationpub.layers.expression.expression (record)Direct mapping.
 Concrete's Communication maps to a top-level Expression with kind="document".
 Layers adds sourceUrl, sourceRef, eprintRef, knowledgeRefs for ATProto ecosystem integration, and parentRef/anchor for recursive nesting.
 Concrete's id field maps to the record's rkey; uuid maps to the AT-URI.

 CommunicationMetadatapub.layers.defs#annotationMetadata + pub.layers.defs#featureMapLayers separates metadata (tool, timestamp, confidence, persona) from open features.